|

 Shortly after the closure, a lease was negotiated by Unicorn Leisure who reopened the cinema auditorium as a music venue, 'The Apollo'.
 After a low budget makeover, The Apollo re-opened in September 1973 to two consecutive nights by Johnny Cash.

 Frank Lynch of Unicorn Leisure understood that Glasgow was perceived to be an industrial city and a city with no suitable music venue to accommodate bands with a larger following.
 The Apollo now met high, local demand for live rock music and met commercial expectations.
-Unicorn Leisure were a new breed of rock promoters with local knowledge
+Unicorn Leisure were a new breed of rock promoters with local knowledge and a good understanding of bands requirements.

 The week after Johnny Cash, The Rolling Stones played at The Apollo.
 Between 1973-78 acts like Diana Ross, Chuck Berry, The Osmonds, Duke Ellington, ELO, Billy Connolly, Jethro Tull, Elton John, Rod Stewart, Steeleye Span, Genesis, Black Sabbath, The Clash.
 A lot of acts either started their tour at The Apollo or ended their tour at the Apollo.